tsshn/JakartaEE04/README.md

 # Jakarta EE.
 Practice #4

-Try to change content of the `application.properties` file with following:
+Try to change the content of the `application.properties` file with the following:
 ```
 sequence = 123581321
 ```